 Participants should bring trash from their rooms and any common areas that they used to the kitchen.

-As an extension of SUNY Cortland we follow and abide by all policies described in the College Handbook.
+As an extension of SUNY Cortland, we follow and abide by all policies described in the SUNY Cortland Handbook.
 Section 270.04 explains the smoking policy.
-SUNY Cortland is a smoke and tobacco free environment.
+SUNY Cortland is a smoke and tobacco-free environment.

 Alcohol and Drug Policy

-The alcohol and drug policy may be found in Chapter 360 of the College Handbook.
-Group leaders, professors or directors of the facilities at Raquette Lake may be contacted for further clarification.
+The alcohol and drug policy may be found in Chapter 360 of the SUNY Cortland Handbook.
+Group leaders, professors or directors of the facilities at the W. H. Parks Family Outdoor Center may be contacted for further clarification.